dpwinter/qsample/README.md

 $p_{phy}=10^{-5}, \dots, 10^{-1}$, and $0.5$.
 The corresponding noise
 model is called
 [`E1_1`](https://dpwinter.github.io/qsample/noise.html#e1_1) in qsample.
-The groups of all 1- and 2-qubit gates are indexed by the key *q* in [`E1_1`](https://dpwinter.github.io/qsample/noise.html#e1_1).
+The groups of all 1- and 2-qubit gates and measurements are indexed by the key *q* in [`E1_1`](https://dpwinter.github.io/qsample/noise.html#e1_1).
 Other noise models (and their parameters) are described in the documentation.